indaco/vitepress-templ-preview/website/docs/guide/overview.md

 ## 📦 What’s Inside?

-- **Vite plugin**: designed to handle templ components in your markdown files. his plugin processes custom tags and renders them as Vue components..
+- **Vite plugin**: designed to handle templ components in your markdown files.
+This plugin processes custom tags and renders them as Vue components.
 - **Vue components**: Predefined Vue components tailored to display both the highlighted source code and the rendered preview of the templ component.

 ## :sparkles: Features